w3c/IntersectionObserver/explainer.md

 ## Observing Position

-The web's traditional position calculation mechanisms rely on explicit queries of DOM state that are known to cause style recalcuation and layout and, frequently, are redundant thanks to the requirement that scripts poll for this information.
+The web's traditional position calculation mechanisms rely on explicit queries of DOM state.
+Some of these are known to cause style recalcuation and layout and, frequently, are redundant thanks to the requirement that scripts poll for this information.

 A body of common practice has evolved that relies on these behaviors, however, including (but not limited to):